 A statewide air quality monitoring network provides current information to the community.
 This network is known as the Base Line Air Network of EPA Tasmania, or BLANkET.
 Stations in the network report on particle concentrations (mainly from smoke and dust).
-This information is presented in the air quality table and map below.
-For more detailed information on how to interpret the data, see Interpreting BLANkET data.
+This information is presented in the air quality table and on the map below.
+See What the numbers mean below for information on how to interpret the data.

-Note: Temporary stations may be brought on line as needed, these generally have three letter abbreviations on the map.
-Click on the station location on the map to access the data for these sites.
+Note: Temporary stations may be brought online as needed, these generally have three-letter abbreviations on the map.

 Additional map resources:

 The table lists current PM10 and PM2.5 measurements, as well as a rolling-hour average PM2.5 value.
 Tasmanian Department of Health air quality health categories, derived from the rolling-hour average of PM2.5, are included in the table.